Logic2020/mcmc-overview/README.md

 3. For higher parameter spaces, some of the parameters fit the posterior distribution well and others do not.
 - Try different jump sizes for different parameters.
 Trialing different jump proposals for each parameters in high parameter spaces or complicated posterior distributions can be difficult and tedious work.
 Look into automating this tuning process via adaptive jump proposals.

+**10. Final Results**

+After confirming your sampler performance and removing the burn-in iterations, you will have a table with probable values for the parameters of your posterior density function.
+Plot the values to give the probability distribution of the parameter value(s) and take the average to get a single value for the parameter(s).
+Input the estimated parameter(s) into the Posterior Density Function.
+From here, you will be able to answer questions about the likelihood of a given observation or whether an observation should be considered an outlier or anomaly, and to generate a random sample that follows the same probability distribution as your observational data.

 ## Resources: